-The human head consists of different layers including the scalp, skull, brain (Figure 1.5), and many other thin layers in between.
-The skull attenuates the signals approximately one hundred times more than the soft tissue.
 On the other hand, most of the noise is generated either within the brain (internal noise) or over the scalp (system noise or external noise).
 Therefore, only large populations of active neurons can generate enough potential to be recordable using the scalp electrodes.
 These signals are later amplified greatly for display purposes.
-Approximately 10^{11} neurons are developed at birth when the central nervous system (CNS) becomes complete and functional [26].
-This makes an average of 10^4 neurons per cubic mm.
+Approximately 1011 neurons are developed at birth when the CNS becomes complete and functional [30].
+This makes an average of 104 neurons per mm3.
 Neurons are interconnected into neural nets through synapses.
-Adults have approximately 5×10^{14} synapses.
-The number of synapses per neuron increases with age, whereas the number of neurons decreases with age.
-From an anatomical point of view the brain may be divided into three parts: the cerebrum, cerebellum, and brain stem (Figure 1.6).
+Adults have approximately 5.1014 synapses.
+The number of synapses per neuron increases with age, whereas, the number of neurons decreases with age.
+From an anatomical point of view the brain may be divided into three parts; the cerebrum, cerebellum, and brain stem (Figure 1.5).
 The cerebrum consists of both left and right lobes of the brain with highly convoluted surface layers called the cerebral cortex.